EA FC 25 Sneak Attack Evolution guide: Best players to use, all upgrades, requirements, and more

 Check out EA FC 25 review

-These are the requirements a CM must follow to be eligible for the Sneak Attack Evolution in FC 25 Ultimate Team:
+Here are a few requirements for CDM cards to be eligible for the Heavy Mettle Evolution in FC 25 Ultimate Team:

 - PlayStyles: Max 10